-- Supports the implementation of CQI for HIV program according to the SOP at OD level. - Conducts quarterly CQI meetings to monitor and update the team on HIV program performance and follows the cycle of P-D-C-A to assure the quality of care and treatment services.

-- Conducts supportive supervisions to low performance sites (if OD has more than one ART sites) to follow-up and support the implementations of the improvement developed during the quarterly meetings. - Attends technical forums, meetings, and CQI-related trainings...etc. - Collaborates with the National CQI-CoC Core Group to document the outcomes of any initiatives or interventions as required.
+- Ensures the quality of B-IACM and ART data so that they are complete, accurate, consistent, and timely - Supports the implementation of CQI and Interlink Active Case Management and Continuous Quality Improvement (IACM-CQI) for HIV program - Conducts quarterly IACM-CQI meetings (see Annex 2, point 2) to monitor and update the team on HIV program performance and follows the cycle of P-D-C-A to assure high percentage of new cases found are connected to the quality of care and treatment services. - Conducts supportive supervisions to low performance sites (if OD has more than one ART sites) to respond, follow-up and support the implementation of the improvement plan developed during the quarterly meetings - Attends technical forums, meetings, and CQI-related trainings...etc - Collaborates with the National CQI-CoC Core Group to document the outcomes of any initiatives or interventions as required.